Minyobates steyermarki: Description

 Minyobates steyermarki is a small frog, growing to a maximum snout-to-vent length of 19.5 mm but more typically being shorter than 17 mm.
 The head is broad with a partially truncated snout and an angular ridge between the eye and nostril.
 The front limbs are long and slender and all the fingers have discs at their tips.
 The first digit on the hand is longer than the second one, and the third and fourth digits have discs larger than the other two.
 The toes also have discs but these are smaller than those on the hands.
 The toes are unwebbed.
 The skin is finely granulated on the throat and flanks but smooth elsewhere.
 The dorsal surface is bright red, dull red or reddish-brown and liberally speckled with small black spots.
 The limbs are a similar colour to the body or may be salmon-pink.
 The underparts are also similar but have rather larger dark blotches.

 Distribution and habitat

 Minyobates steyermarki is known only from Cerro Yapacana in Venezuela.
 This is a tepui or table-top mountain, a raised plateau that rises abruptly from the flat land between the Orinoco and Ventuari Rivers.
 This has an altitude of up to 1345 m whereas the surrounding rainforest is at 80 m above sea level.
 The plateau is entirely in the Yapacana National Park.
 The area has heavy rainfall and the temperature varies between 13 and 27 °C.

 Behaviour

 Minyobates steyermarki is a mainly terrestrial species and is found in wooded areas with trees 8 to 10 m high, in rocky places where moss abounds.
 Breeding takes place in the water that collects in leaf axils and in the water-filled rosettes of bromeliads.
+In captive settings, the females typically lay a clutch consisting of 3 to 9 eggs within sheltered, humid locations or artificial phytotelmata, while the males take on the role of protecting these eggs.
+Once the eggs hatch, the males transport the tadpoles to water-filled leaf axils found within bromeliads.
+These tadpoles then spend the remainder of their developmental stage within this safe, water-filled environment.